zowe/zowe-install-packaging/ZOWE.md

 ## Install and configure

 If you are using Zowe convenience build, you should run `zwe install --config /path/to/my/zowe.yaml` command to initialize Zowe MVS data sets.
-If you are using Zowe SMPE build, you can go straight to next step.
+If you are using Zowe SMPE build, you can move on to next command.

 Run `zwe init` command to initialize environment and permissions required by Zowe.
+Type `zwe init --help` to learn more about the command.

 ## Start and stop

-You can run `zwe start --config /path/to/my/zowe.yaml` command to start Zowe.
+- Run `zwe start --config /path/to/my/zowe.yaml` command to start Zowe.
-You can run `zwe stop --config /path/to/my/zowe.yaml` command to stop Zowe.
+- Run `zwe stop --config /path/to/my/zowe.yaml` command to stop Zowe.